DevOpser-io/openaiflask-quickstart/README.md

 1. An AWS account
 2. Terraform installed on your local machine (version 0.12 or later)
 3. AWS CLI installed and configured with your credentials
-4. A domain registered in Amazon Route 53
 5. Basic knowledge of AWS, Terraform, and command-line operations
 6. Subscription to the DevOpser Flask AMI (see instructions below)